 The sly, witty Finch from 'American Pie' who built a durable career playing sharp, often sardonic characters across film and television.

-Eddie Kaye Thomas didn't just play a high school student in 'American Pie'; he was one, filming the iconic comedy while still a teenager.
-His portrayal of Paul Finch, the self-proclaimed sophisticate with mysterious sexual exploits, provided a dryer, more cerebral counterpoint to the film's broader humor.
-That role could have typecast him, but Thomas navigated his career with a quiet versatility.
-He voiced the lead role in the animated series 'The Cleveland Show', brought a grounded presence to the crime drama ''Forever'', and delivered a memorable turn as a stoner in 'Harold & Kumar Go to White Castle'.
-His work has consistently shown a knack for comic timing and an ability to imbue supporting roles with distinct personality.
-While the 'American Pie' reunions have periodically brought him back into the pop culture spotlight, his career is a study in steady, reliable work, building a filmography defined by character rather than celebrity.
+Eddie Kaye Thomas played Paul Finch in 'American Pie' while still a teenager himself.
+His portrayal of the self-proclaimed sophisticate with mysterious sexual exploits provided a drier, cerebral counterpoint to the film's broader humor.
+That role could have typecast him.
+Thomas navigated his career with quiet versatility, voicing the lead in 'The Cleveland Show,' grounding the crime drama 'Forever,' and delivering a memorable turn as a stoner in 'Harold & Kumar Go to White Castle.'
+His work shows a knack for comic timing, imbuing supporting roles with distinct personality.
+Periodic 'American Pie' reunions bring him back into the spotlight, but his filmography is defined by character, not celebrity.

 1965–1980